AsRaNi1/AsRaNi1/README.md

 ## Projects💻
 * [Live-CCTV](https://github.com/AsRaNi1/live-cctv): Aimed at solving large storage spacr occupied by unnecesary data stored in CCTV camera storage.
-* [R-Cell](https://github.com/AsRaNi1/R-Cell): Built a Crypto-Currency using blockchain technology and published it on a localhost webpage using ngrok.
+* [R-Cell](https://github.com/AsRaNi1/R-Cell): Built a Crypto-Currency using blockchain technology and published it on a localhost webpage.
 * [Vision Beyond Limits](https://github.com/AsRaNi1/Vision-Beyond-Limits): Aimed at detecting buildings and classifying them based on their damage using post Earthquake imagery.
 ## 📞 Contact Me
 * Email: arnzut1324@gmail.com